All-American Energy from ALL American States: Building Prosperity Through Abundance

 This matters in a nation where agriculture isn’t just an industry.
 It’s a way of life and a cultural identity.
 Rural communities don’t want to become industrial parks or housing subdivisions.
 They want to stay rural.
 Energy development done right allows them to do exactly that while generating the revenue they need to thrive.

-The AI challenge makes all of this more urgent.
-China is investing heavily in AI infrastructure because Chinese leaders understand what’s at stake.
-They’re building power generation capacity at a pace that should alarm anyone concerned about American competitiveness.
+China understands what’s at stake.
+Chinese leaders are building power generation capacity at a pace that should alarm anyone concerned about American competitiveness.
+This year, they reached a milestone more than 50% of their power generation capacity is provided by non-fossil fuel sources.
 They’re not debating whether to build renewables or natural gas or nuclear.
-They’re building everything they can as fast as they can because they know that the nation with abundant electricity will be the nation that leads in AI, and the nation that leads in AI will shape the future of the global economy.
+They’re building everything they can as fast as they can because they know that the nation with abundant electricity will lead in AI, and the nation that leads in AI will shape the future of the global economy.

-America cannot afford to respond to this challenge with half measures or ideological debates about which energy sources are politically acceptable.
+America cannot afford to respond with half measures or ideological debates about which energy sources are politically acceptable.
 We need gigawatts and we need them fast.
-That means approving projects quickly, streamlining permitting without sacrificing environmental protection, and creating regulatory certainty so investors know their capital won’t be stranded by political shifts.
-It means building wind farms in Iowa and Wyoming, solar arrays in Nevada and North Carolina, natural gas plants in Pennsylvania and Louisiana, nuclear reactors in Georgia and Tennessee, and energy storage systems wherever the grid needs them.
+That means streamlining permitting without sacrificing environmental protection, creating regulatory certainty so investors know their capital won’t be stranded by political shifts, and building wind, solar, natural gas, nuclear, and storage wherever the grid needs them.

 All-American energy from ALL American states isn’t just a slogan.
 It’s a strategy for building the abundant, affordable, reliable power system that American families need, American businesses demand, and American competitiveness requires.
 It’s a recognition that we need more of everything, working together, everywhere, all at once.
 And it’s an acknowledgment that the only thing standing between America and energy dominance is the political will to unleash the resources we already have.